 For Asian comfort food in Clarksville: Bar Peached

-This winter, Bar Peached will be serving its spin on Asian favorites such as chile crab toast and mapo bolognese on its casual, heated outdoor patio shaded by a heritage tree.
-To wash it all down, check out the cocktail list, featuring classics such as the Paloma on draft and creative made-to-order drinks like the Beetlejuice, which combines tequila, beet, lime, and cilantro.
+Bar Peached serves its spin on Asian favorites such as chile crab toast and mapo bolognese on its casual outdoor patio shaded by a heritage tree and surrounded by fans.
+Stay cool with a selection of refreshing cocktails, such as the Paloma on draft and creative made-to-order drinks like the Beetlejuice, which combines tequila, beet, lime, and cilantro.

 For an al fresco tasting menu in Downtown: Emmer and Rye

 New American fare is served at the award-winning Emmer and Rye in downtown Austin, where dishes frequently lean on locally grown ingredients and regional food traditions.
-Outside, the restaurant is serving both a la carte and prix fixe menu options on its heated patio, with dishes such as chicken thighs with pecan mole, okra and green tomatoes.
-Get excited for dessert, served by one of Food & Wines Best New Chefs of 2020.
+Outside, the restaurant is serving both a la carte and prix fixe menu options on its shaded patio, with dishes such as chicken thighs with pecan mole, okra, and green tomatoes.
+Get excited for dessert, served by one of Food & Wine’s Best New Chefs of 2020.

 For the coolest house party in downtown: Nightcap

-The vibes are strong at Nightcap, where comfort food such as pork quesadillas or fried chicken sandwiches get served under heaters in a dreamy front yard that looks straight out of a design magazine.
+The vibes are strong at Nightcap, where comfort food such as pork quesadillas or fried chicken sandwiches get served at picnic tables in a dreamy front yard that looks straight out of a design magazine.
 Happy hour Tuesday through Friday offers specials on signature cocktails, house wines, and some seriously tasty bar snacks.

 For seafood on South Congress: Perla’s

-Oysters are best enjoyed outdoors, where Perla’s serves them up under the Texas sky, oak trees, heaters, and twinkling lights along South Congress.
+Oysters are best enjoyed outdoors, where Perla’s serves them up under the Texas sky, beneath oak trees and twinkling lights along South Congress.
 Fish and oysters are flown in daily from both coasts, making anything from the raw bar, selection of seared fresh fish, or the lobster roll a must-order.

 For handmade pasta in downtown: Olive & June

 Take a trip to southern Italy in downtown Austin via Olive & June’s menu of seasonally influenced, handmade pastas.
-Current iterations include a baked rigatoni with layers of sweet sausage ragu, root vegetables, fontina, and parmesan — a wintery dish made more enjoyable when eaten on the restaurant’s heated, tented patio area.
+Current iterations include a corn-and-truffle risotto with harissa chile and parmesan — a dish made more enjoyable when eaten on the restaurant’s oak-shaded, tented patio area.

 For skyline views and cocktails downtown: P6

-Skyline views of downtown Austin are supplemented by Mediterranean small plates in a cozy lounge setting on the rooftop of the Line Hotel, which has recently added heaters for the winter season.
+Skyline views of downtown Austin and Town Lake are supplemented by Mediterranean small plates in a cozy lounge setting on the rooftop of the Line Hotel.
 Patatas bravas, eggplant hummus, and cocktails are the order of the day once sunset hits.